on2k23nm/on2k23nm.github.io/_posts/2025-06-09-Design-Patterns-Builder-Pattern.markdown

 ### 🧵 Conclusion

-In our **Design Patterns series** so far, we've explored the foundations of object creation.
-We started with the **Factory Method** to let subclasses decide which objects to create, then leveled up with the **Abstract Factory** to produce entire families of related objects.
+In our [**design patterns series**](../../06/07/Design-Patterns.html) so far, we've explored the foundations of object creation.
+We started with the [**Factory Method**](../../06/07/Design-Patterns-Factory-Method.html) to let subclasses decide which objects to create, then leveled up with the [**Abstract Factory**](../../06/07/Design-Patterns-Abstract-Factory.html) to produce entire families of related objects.

 With this post on the **Builder** pattern, we've now tackled the crucial challenge of constructing a single, complex object in a readable and flexible way.
 The Builder is an exceptional tool that trades a small amount of upfront boilerplate for tremendous long-term gains in API clarity, turning a mess of constructors into a powerful, fluent interface.